 -

 All trips include snorkeling gear, drinks & snacks, life jackets, & instruction.
 Paddlers travel on tandem (two man) kayaks.
 (Single kayaks are not available for guests).
 Guests paddle about 30-40 minutes continuously to reach the snorkeling area.
-Snorkeling time is typically between 1 to 1.5 hours combined.
+Snorkeling time is typically between 1/2 to 1 hour.

 -